 Sewing can be a rather expensive hobby so it feels super rewarding when you manage to make something for nothing.
 I used a free pattern and another sewist's leftovers to make this fab shirt!

 After my original plans for my Stranger Things Secret Cinema outfit fell through (read: the fabric I ordered online was awful), I needed a cheap and speedy project that screamed 1980s high school reunion.
 But, as always when I make something for a costume or event, I wanted to make sure it was something I would wear again afterwards.

 I might not wear the entire outfit together though...Or will I?

-I raided my stash and was delighted to find this Rico Design double gauze, originally from Backstitch.
+I raided my stash and was delighted to find this Rico Design double gauze, originally from Backstitch, but sadly no longer available.
 The lovely Jen kindly donated the leftovers from her Jenna dress to the swaps table at SewCam and I’m pretty sure I grabbed it before it made contact with the table below!
 I didn’t measure it but I think there was about a metre there.

 Photo from Gingerthread Girl's blog